 Scar tissue naturally develops around each breast implant about two months after breast augmentation surgery is performed.
 When the scar tissue becomes infected or inflamed, a capsulectomy, which is the complete removal of the “capsule” of scar tissue, may be needed before new implants are placed.
-Also referred to as explant surgery, partial or total capsulectomy is often used during breast implant removal.
+Also referred to as explant surgery, partial or total capsulectomy is often used during breast implant removal surgery.
 The final result is relief from pain or discomfort as well as improvement in the breast appearance.

 Reasons for Capsulectomy